DevOpsBootcamp/website/source/daycamp_introtrack_session1.rst

     * Internships
     * Industry connections
     * Start career with mid-level/high-level experience
-* Justin
-    * community experience builds skills, professional relationships
-    * Linux skills helped in grad school
-        * skills learned there helped land first sysadmin job
+    * Confidence and something unique to talk about in interviews
         * having your own ‘playground’ to experiment with

 OSL Hiring:
 -----------